sanger-pathogens/Unicycler/README.md

 * `--keep 2` also retains the SAM file of long-read alignments to the graph.
 This ensures that if you rerun Unicycler with the same output directory (for example changing the mode to conservative or bold) it will run faster because it does not have to repeat the alignment step.
 * `--keep 3` retains all files and saves many intermediate graphs.
 This is for debugging purposes and uses a lot of space, so most users should probably avoid this setting.

 All files and directories are described in the table below.
 Intermediate output files (everything except for `assembly.gfa`, `assembly.fasta` and `unicycler.log`) will be prefixed with a number so they are in chronological order.
+Whether or not a file is in the output depends on the `--keep` level and type of input reads (e.g. short-read-only or hybrid).

 File/directory                 | Description                                                                                       | `--keep` level
 :----------------------------- | :------------------------------------------------------------------------------------------------ | :------------: